calimarkus/XcodeAutocompleteSnippets/README.md

 # CodeSnippets

 These are my Xcode 4 CodeSnippets.
-Just check them out into the following path:
+Just clone them into the following path:

-`~/Library/Developer/Xcode/UserData/CodeSnippets`
+The folder must be empty, to clone the repository directly in it.

+    cd ~/Library/Developer/Xcode/UserData/CodeSnippets
+    git clone git@github.com:jaydee3/CodeSnippets.git .

 And you're ready to go.